 One of the biggest challenges faced by salespeople is getting on the radar of a prospect.
 The biggest challenge is likely staying on their radar.
-Fortunately, in an age where the average American checks their phones 90 or more times per day, the effective use of text messaging can significantly help you overcome those challenges.
+Fortunately, in an age where the average American checks their phones 90 or more times per day, text messaging sales prospects can significantly help you overcome those challenges.
 But text messaging also comes with significant downside if you are not thoughtful and responsible about it.
 This playbook is designed to help you come out on the right side of that equation.

 - The Good & Bad of Text Message Selling

 - Best Practices